-Fifth Form (Year 10) girls are offered the truly unique opportunity to immerse themselves in the life of a girl of similar age, yet living in another country.
+Fifth Form (Years 10 and 11) girls are offered the truly unique opportunity to immerse themselves in the life of a girl of similar age, yet living in another country.
 With a choice of 16 partner schools in eleven countries spanning six continents, the programme really does offer a comprehensive range of experiences.

 Living in this way offers numerous social, cultural and educational benefits and help girls to become more open and flexible, fearless and wise as well as more sensitive and understanding of other cultures.
 Read the girls’ stories on our Global Horizons Blog.

 The benefits of the Global Schools’ Exchange Programme extend to the whole School community with returning girls sharing experiences through presentations in Assembly and welcoming girls from our partner schools into the boarding houses where they always receive a warm welcome and make a huge contribution to School life.